-- Birds: hawk, heron, eagle, songbirds, other: Ferruginous Hawk, Ducks - Mammals: deer, bear, elk, beaver, other: Townsend's Ground Squirrel - Fish: bass, salmon, trout, herring, shellfish, other: - b.
+- Birds: hawk, heron, eagle, songbirds, other: - Mammals: deer, bear, elk, beaver, other: Townsend's Ground Squirrel - Fish: bass, salmon, trout, herring, shellfish, other:

+b.
 List any threatened and endangered species known to be on or near the site.

-Ferruginous Hawks are a known threatened species known to be on or near the site.
-Townsend's Ground Squirrels could find suitable habitat in the open spaces nearby the project location.
+No threatened or endangered species are known to occur on or near the site, but ferruginous hawks, and Townsend's ground squirrels could find suitable habitat in the open spaces nearby on the project location.